marcransome/MRSubtleButton/README.md

 Run `pod install` to install.

-Next, drag a custom view from the object library in Xcode into your UI, and change its class to MRSubtleButton.
+Next, drag a custom view from the object library in Xcode into your UI, and change its class to `MRSubtleButton`.

 Create an outlet for the button and implement the `<MRSubtleButtonDelegate>` protocol in your controller with the following method (don't forget to `#import <MRSubtleButton.h>` in your controller):